Meeting with the famous french cartoonist

-This humourous illustrator makes me die laughter.
+This french illustrator and author makes me die laughter.
 He draws for numerous French magazines such as psychology magazine.
 He has agreed to talk to me about his job and how he creates his illustrations.
-Read the interview here :
+Read the interview here:

 I like absurd things; the only person who really managed to make the French love the absurd is Raymond Devos.
 He could lead people to territories where they would not have gone naturally through play on words.